cabaleiro8/peertube-plugin-ramicro-logo/README.md

-# PeerTube bittube logo favicon plugin
+# PeerTube Ra-micro logo favicon plugin

 # Introduction

 This plugin allows you to configure an alternative logo and favicon for your peertube instance.

-For now, you have to host the files by your own or use the BitTube default's already included in the package.
+For now, you have to host the files by your own or use the Ra-micro default's already included in the package.

 # How to

 Once you have installed the plugin, go to the plugin's setup page.
 There are several fields.
-If you leave all of them empty, the default BitTube logo and favicon will be setted up.
+If you leave all of them empty, the default Ra-micro logo and favicon will be setted up.

 - Icon url (optional): if you want to change the logo icon (on the top left of your instance).
 Put here the url of your file, you have to host this file by your own.
-If you want to use BitTube default logo, put here 'bittube' or leave it empty.
+If you want to use Ra-micro default logo, put here 'Ra-micro' or leave it empty.
 - Icon width (optional): if your icon file is not the same width that the original peertube logo, you can specify here the width.
 By default is 33px.
 - Additional Icon css (optional): here you can add you own css properties separated by semi-colon.
 - Favicon url (optional): if you want to change the favicon, put here the url of your file, you have to host it by your own.
 Make sure it is a suitable file for a favicon.
-If you want to use BitTube default favicon, put here 'bittube' or leave it empty.
+If you want to use Ra-micro default favicon, put here 'Ra-micro' or leave it empty.

 **Important Note:** There is no sanitarization for your inputs (neither url or width).
 We assume that administrators are not evil, and don't do XSS and co.